Shania Twain TODAY concert: What you need to know

 Shania Twain is coming to TODAY!
-The Grammy award-winning singer and songwriter behind "Man!
-I Feel Like a Woman," "You're Still the One" and many more is joining our summer concert series with a performance on Rockefeller Plaza.
+The Grammy award-winning singer and songwriter behind the upcoming album, "Now," which will feature her hit song "Swingin' With My Eyes Closed," will rock TODAY with a performance on Rockefeller Plaza.
+The concert will be part of our celebration for Live Nation's National Concert Day.

 Details:

-- Hashtag: #ShaniaTODAY
+- Hashtag: #ShaniaTwainTODAY

 General Info: